 Other Non-Tuition Costs: Health and Medical, Transportation, Supplies, etc.

-other expenses you have for college — or even just if you live in civilized society.
+Then of course there’s all other expenses you have for college — or even just if you live in civilized society.
 If you visit family on weekends, you could always carry home clothes for laundry.
 Just keep your wardrobe simple.

 - Use your parents’ health, dental and car insurance, if available/ applicable — else know what your insurance options are as a college student, including school-specific options, subsidized ACA (Affordable Care Act) options, Medicaid, “catastrophic care,” etc. Consider also health, dental and life insurance plans offered at your college, as well as free medical clinics in the community or on campus.
 If you are a graduate student at the same college where you completed your undergrad degree, you may also be eligible for some sort of alumni group discount on various insurance policies.